 As the tide recedes along the shore, isolated pools of seawater collect in low spots and form tide pools.
-Tide pools typically form on rocky shorelines where water gets trapped between the rocks, but some can form on sandy or mixed sediment shores where seawater collects in depressions at low tide.
+Tide pools are typically found on rocky shorelines where water gets trapped between the rocks, but can also form on sandy or mixed sediment shores where seawater collects in depressions at low tide.
 Tide pools provide habitat for many marine plants, algae, and animals.
 They serve as temporary shelters (or prisons!) for creatures stranded when the tide goes out and more permanent homes for species adapted to survive the stresses of changing tides, waves, salinity, temperature, and oxygen.
 Given that Massachusetts has more than 1,500 miles of coastline, you don’t need to go far to explore the diverse world of tide pools.
 This tip covers common plants and animals in a Massachusetts tide pool, invasive tide pool species, some of the best tide pool spots in the state, and suggestions for having a responsible, hands-on tide pool experience.

 Tide pools provide a glimpse into the daily interactions of marine life.
 Here you can witness fierce battles between predators and prey, exemplary (yet borderline weird) displays of survival, and quirky methods of reproduction and regrowth.
 The following are a few examples of common plants and animals in Massachusetts tide pools with highlights of some of their more uncommon characteristics.

-The bolded links below are to the following sources: University of Massachusetts School for the Environment (plankton, blue mussels, tunicates, and crabs); Woods Hole Oceanographic Institution’s Life in a Massachusetts Tide Pool website (barnacles, sea cucumbers, sea stars, and sea urchins); National Geographic's Sea Anemone web page (sea anemones); and Encyclopedia of Life (bladder wrack, periwinkles, dogwinkles, and mummichogs).
+The species links below are to the following sources: CZM’s Marine Invasive Species ID Cards (crabs), Woods Hole Oceanographic Institution’s Life in a Massachusetts Tide Pool website (barnacles, sea cucumbers, sea squirts, sea stars, and sea urchins); National Geographic's Resource Library (plankton and sea anemone); and Encyclopedia of Life (bladder wrack, periwinkles, dogwinkles, mummichogs, and mussels).